leberrigan/MotusStationGuide/antennas.md

 There are several types of connectors that are used with radio antennas and coaxial cables, but not all perform equally.
 For instance, certain connectors are better at preventing water and dust ingress.
-For this reason, it's important to know what kind of connectors your antennas have when being purchased, and which are most suitable for a Motus station.
+For this reason, it’s important to know what kind of connectors your antennas have when being purchased, and which are most suitable for a Motus station.
 There are four connector types commonly found in Motus station
 setups: *UHF* (*PL-259*); *N-type*; *BNC*; and *SMA*.